 “Rubber is a difficult material: sensitive to temperature, variable in behaviour and unforgiving in processing, explained the AI strategy developer, “That complexity still demands human oversight.”

-Instead, he said, AI is finding its place in targeted applications, for example in vision systems that can detect microscopic defects, internal inconsistencies and deviations in tread geometry far more consistently than manual inspection.
+Instead, he said, AI is finding its place in targeted applications, for example vision systems that can detect microscopic defects, internal inconsistencies and deviations in tread geometry far more consistently than manual inspection.

 Data platform